 Provides resources, training, and collaboration on issues affecting the health and well-being of New York's rural residents.
-Members include rural health care industry, individuals, non-profit organizations, government agencies and officials, health care facilities, emergency medical service providers, long-term care organizations, businesses, university foundations.
+Members include the rural healthcare industry, individuals, non-profit organizations, government agencies and officials, healthcare facilities, emergency medical service providers, long-term care organizations, businesses, and university foundations.

 Regional Education Laboratory Program

 The 10 Regional Educational Laboratories (RELs) are funded by the Institute of Education Sciences in the U.S. Department of Education, They serve as research alliances that examine and address high-priority regional needs, such as college and career readiness, educational equity, and teacher preparation and performance.

 - Ask A REL

 A collaborative reference desk service provided by the ten regional educational laboratories (REL) that by design, functions much in the same way as a technical reference library.
 It provides references, referrals, and brief responses in the form of citations on research-based education questions.